 The survey participants were asked how often in the last seven days they were eating less of their preferred and less expensive food, relying on friends or relatives, borrowing food, limiting portion sizes at mealtimes, or reducing intake in order for children to eat.
 Around 31% of the interviewees stated that during the last seven days they very often ate less preferred/expensive food, and 26% claimed that they very regularly borrow food or rely on friends and relatives.
-Comparatively, 35% indicated that they often eat less preferred/expensive food and 21% frequently borrow food or rely on friends and relatives' help.
-Moreover, 23% often restrict either portion sizes at mealtimes or the number of meals per day, and 18% limit their intake to help feed younger children.
+Comparatively, 35% indicated that they often eat less preferred/expensive food or rely on friends and relatives preferred/expensive food or rely on friends and 21% frequently borrow food or rely on friends and relatives at mealtimes or the number of meals per day, and 18% limit their intake to help feed younger children.